 He serves as Director of KOKA, The Heart of Gospel.
 The radio station has been in existence since 1950, the first urban radio station in the City of Shreveport and the second in the state of Louisiana.
 Generations grew up listening to KOKA, so it enjoys over thirty-five thousand terrestrial listeners within the market and thousands worldwide.
 He also serves as Chairman of CJ Ministries and CEO of CJ Enterprises.

 He believes in helping people reach their destiny; you have to meet people where they are in life.
 He does that through ministry, media, and the marketplace.

-Pastor CeJay is an influential public figure due to this work over the last 16 years in the pulpit, radio, business, gospel music industry, and the local community.
-His radio show is one of the top-rated in the market, and the brand has generated over two million in revenue.
+His work has made him an influential figure over the last 18 years in the pulpit, radio, business, and music.
+His radio show is one of the top-rated in the south, and the brand has generated millions in revenue.

 Faithful to the call:

-For 16 years, people's lives have become better due to the ministry of CeJay.
+For 18 years, people's lives have become better due to the ministry of CeJay.
 Through his ministry, people have been healed, delivered, and set free but, most importantly, discovered their purpose in the will of God.
 His ministry has been featured in print publications and on television.
 He remains a charismatic yet humble man in ministry.

-Voice on the radio:
+The voice on the radio: